-How to properly cite this product in your work Diagenode strongly recommends using this: Tagmentase (Tn5 transposase) - unloaded (Diagenode Cat# C01070010-10).
+How to properly cite our product/service in your work We strongly recommend using this: Tagmentase (Tn5 transposase) - unloaded (Hologic Diagenode Cat# C01070010-10).
 Click here to copy to clipboard.
-Using our products in your publication?
+Using our products or services in your publication?
 Let us know! |

 Auto-expansion of in vivo HDAd-transduced hematopoietic stem cells by constitutive expression of tHMGA2 Wang H. et al. We developed an in vivo hematopoietic stem cell (HSC) gene therapy approach that does not require cell transplantation.
 To achieve therapeutically relevant numbers of corrected cells, we constructed HSC-tropic HDAd5/35++ vectors expressing a 3′ UTR truncated HMGA2 gene and a GFP reporter gene.
 A... |